 – You speak English at an intermediate to advanced level and may already be providing interpretation into English (English should be a B or C language in your combination).

-– You can take notes from a speech lasting up to five minutes for interpretation in consecutive mode and are familiar with the ins and outs of simultaneous interpretation.
+– You can take notes from a speech lasting up to four minutes for interpretation in consecutive mode.

-– You are comfortable both giving and receiving peer feedback within a supportive learning environment.
+– You are comfortable receiving feedback from the trainer within a supportive learning environment.

 “I attended English for Diplomacy as part of my foreign studies and it has definitely enriched my understanding of international politics.
 Lucy inspired us to think critically, fostering our communication skills and enabling us to autonomously recognize the subtleties of foreign relations.
 I recommend this course to everyone who is looking to deepen their knowledge on a variety of political themes through the lens of diplomacy.”